How to Create an Effective Compensation Strategy for Remote Workers

 During the past year, the coronavirus pandemic caused remote work to rise to the mainstream.
 Companies embraced it hastily, but many of them soon realized productivity was up when people work remotely.
 Now, a year later, opportunities arise for companies to save money by encouraging remote work long-term.

-An element of the remote work shift that still confuses many managers and CEOs is the compensation management for remote employees.
+An element of the remote work shift that still confuses many managers and CEOs are compensation plans for remote employees.
 How should they approach setting salaries for remote workers?
+What should their base pay cover, and what to include as additional employee benefits?

-The answer, of course, encompasses several areas employers should consider.
-Mapping their current remote employees by location is the first step to take.
-Having a clear overview of how many people there are, and how they're distributed geographically can nudge a company towards one strategy or another.
+Mapping your current remote employees by location is the first step to take.
+Having a clear overview of how many people there are, and how they're distributed geographically, can nudge a company towards one strategy or another.

 How much do remote workers make?